-Credit risk is the risk that a counter party will be unable to pay any amounts owed to the Company.
-Management's assessment of the Company's exposure to credit risk is low.
+Credit risk is the risk that a client or vendor will be unable to pay or receive any amounts owed to or owing by the Company.
+Management's assessment of the Company's exposure to credit risk is low despite the fact that substantially all of the Company's amounts receivable are concentrated with the Government of Canada for the reimbursement of goods and services tax input tax credits and with the Government of British Columbia for British Columbia Mineral Exploration Tax Credits receivable.